How Long to Ship a Car?

 While we can’t provide a to-the-minute estimate, as every situation is different, our team at Number 1 Auto Transport can give you an idea of the factors that go into determining how long it takes to ship a car, truck, or SUV.

 The most obvious factor, the further the drive, the longer it will take.
-As our team at Number 1 Auto Transport Group operates with safety and security in mind, all of our drivers follow the posted speed limits and operate according to the USDOT’s Hours of Service Regulations.
+As our team at Number 1 Auto Transport Group operates with safety and security in mind, all of our carriers and drivers follow the posted speed limits and operate according to the USDOT’s Hours of Service Regulations.
 Ensuring proper rest breaks and on/off duty rules means are drivers are careful and alert at all times on the road.

 Realistically, this means that transit time – from the day of loading to the day of unloading – will range from 400 to 500 miles per day, depending on the route.
 While our team members can make great time rolling across the flat plains on clear, high-speed highways, they can lose time on winding mountain climbs and through crowded metropolitan areas.